Go to Text in Dutch / Nederlands.

 Nine other paintings were by Michiel van Mierevelt, all commissioned by the Town, and showing portraits of members of the reigning house of Orange-Nassau.

 After 1667 another item was added, the grand Figurative Map of Delft, presented in an opulent frame.
-This map is one of the finest birds eye views ever made of any town on the face of this earth.
+This map is one of the finest birds eye views ever made of any town.

 To the reight a detail of the grand Figurative Map of Delft, showing the Schiedam and Rotterdam gates (those painted by Vermeer).
 With this map, which was officially presented to important visitors as a diplomatic gift, Delft was indeed "put on the map".